-Hearing Aid Exclusions
+Hearing Instruments Exclusions

-- Bone anchored hearing aids. - Cleaners, moisture guards, and assistive listening devices (for example, FM systems, cell phone or telephone amplifiers, and personal amplifiers designed to improve your ability to hear in a specific listening situation). - Hearing aids that were fitted before you were covered under this EOC (for example, a hearing aid that was fitted during the previous contract year will not be covered under this EOC, though it might be covered under your evidence of coverage for the previous contract year). - Internally implanted hearing aids. - Repair of hearing aids beyond the warranty period. - Replacement of lost or broken hearing aids, if you have exhausted (used up) your benefit maximum. - Replacement parts and batteries.
+- Assistive listening devices (for example, FM systems, cell phone or telephone amplifiers, and personal amplifiers designed to improve your ability to hear in a specific listening situation). - Batteries, cords, cleaners, and moisture guards. - Over-the-counter (non-prescription) hearing instruments. - Repair of hearing instruments beyond the warranty period. - Replacement of lost or broken hearing aids if you have exhausted (used up) your allowance. - Replacement parts.